Executive Vice President, Chief Operating Officer and Chief Clinical Officer, Care New England

-James E. Fanale, MD is executive vice president, Physician Enterprise, chief clinical officer, Care New England and chief clinical officer, Integra Community Care Network.
-Prior to arriving at Care New England Dr. Fanale served as senior vice president for system development at Jordan Hospital, where he was responsible for the development of one of the nation's first 27 Medicare Shared Savings Program – Accountable Care Organizations (ACO).
+James Fanale, MD, currently serves as executive vice president, chief operating officer, and chief clinical officer for Care New England.
+Prior to arriving at Care New England, Dr. Fanale served as senior vice president for system development and chief operating officer at Jordan Hospital, where he was responsible for the development of one of the nation's first Medicare Shared Savings Programs – Accountable Care Organizations (ACO).

 In this capacity, he created and implemented programs involving population health management, was responsible for the overall operations of the system, and assisted in the merger of Jordan Hospital into Beth Israel Medical Center.
 He also advanced key relationships with health plans and the physician networks to pioneer both the clinical and management aspects of health care in the accountable care environment.
 He has been instrumental in the continuing development of Care New England’s accountable care organization (ACO), Integra, including the establishment of Integra as a Medicaid Accountable Entity.
 In addition, he serves as the prime investigator of the recently awarded, $3.9 million CMS Accountable Communities Grant.

 Dr. Fanale earned his medical degree from Chicago Medical School and completed his residency at UMass Memorial Medical Center.
 He is an associate professor of medicine at the University of Massachusetts Medical School.
 Dr. Fanale is a fellow in the American College of Physicians and the American Geriatrics Society, and is a past president and chair of the board of the American Geriatrics Society.
 He is a member of numerous professional organizations, and has served as an advisor or consultant to numerous public and private organizations.